 Objective 2 2.
 Match your most effective media communication style to the type of community trauma where you can make the greatest difference

 Objective 3 3.
 Evaluate how partnering with media can rapidly stabilize mental health in your community after a mass shooting or critical incident

 Dwight Bain is a trusted media expert in clinical practice since 1984.
 He has given over 1500 media interviews on trauma recovery after crisis events and is quoted in over 100 newspapers/websites including: Washington Post, New York Times, Chicago Tribune, Atlanta Journal, Orlando Sentinel, Miami Herald, Newsday, FoxBusiness.com & MSNBC.com.
 He has spoken to over 4000 groups, including the US Army, US Navy, Toyota, Disney, Florida Hospital, Orlando Health, IRS, Florida Department of Education, American Heart Association, American Counseling Association, International Critical Incident Stress Foundation and the Global Congress on Terrorism after the 9/11 attacks.

 This webinar has been approved for 1 hour of continuing education with the Florida Board of Clinical Social Work, Marriage & Family Therapy, & Mental Health Counseling, Florida Board of Psychology, CE Broker Tracking # 20-596358 (CE Broker Provider #50-15823).
 NBFE is recognized and endorsed by the American Mental Health Counselors Association.
-NBFE is an NBCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
-The ACEP solely is responsible for all aspects of the program (Provider # 6189).
+The National Board of Forensic Evaluators (NBFE) has been approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider, ACEP No. 6189.
+Programs that do not qualify for NBCC credit are clearly identified.
+NBFE is solely responsible for all aspects of the program.